AI Glossary

 Transparency means you can see and understand how an AI system came to its answers.
 It helps build trust, especially in business settings where decisions need to be explained, tracked, and improved over time.

-Unstructured data is information that doesn’t follow a fixed format, like emails, chat logs, PDFs, images, or audio files.
+Unstructured data is information that doesn’t follow a fixed format, like emails, chats, PDFs, images, or audio files.
 It’s messy but rich with insights, and AI systems are designed to make sense of it by extracting meaning, context, and intent.

 Unsupervised learning is when AI is trained on data without labels.
 It learns by spotting patterns, clusters, or relationships on its own, which is useful for organizing data or discovering hidden insights without manual setup.